pulumi/pulumi-hugo/themes/default/content/_index.md

           vpcId: ${eks-vpc.vpcId}

 deploy:
-  title: Get to production faster
+  title: Ship your applications faster
   description: |
     Pulumi gives you a faster outer dev loop by making  CI/CD for your IaC seamless and the default experience.
-Pulumi has integrations with all the popular CI/CD platforms and testing frameworks.
+Pulumi provides has integrations with all the popular CI/CD platforms and testing frameworks.

   items:
     - title: Infrastructure and applications together